 IMPORTANT: DHAN does not allow modification of SL-L order to limit.
 Hence if the SL-L order skips the order is converted to market.
 Similarly at the time of exit, the order is directly converted to market.

 Can I manually modify the limit and trigger price from the broker’s order book?

 We do not suggest making changes to your SL-L order as it may lead to an error in execution of your strategy.
 If you would like to make any manual intervention, we recommend changing the status of the strategy to manual first and then making any changes.

 Can the trigger price be Zero?

 Yes, the trigger price can be ZERO.
-But the strategy will go into ERROR if the trigger and limit buffer are both kept at ZERO.
+But the limit order is rejected if the trigger and limit buffer are both kept at ZERO.

 3 thoughts on “FAQs about Limit/SL-L Orders | Algo Trading Software India”

 I added 300 starter plan and also add 100 credit in live section.
 Still im not able to see my stratagies in live market section.
 Whats the problem.